Dental Crown Types, Materials, and Costs

 Before preparing the tooth, your dentist will inject local anesthesia.
 They’ll begin work once the tooth is thoroughly numb.
 Your dentist may place a build-up or perform a root canal if there is tooth decay or an injury to the tooth’s pulp.

-Impressions and Crown Fabrication:
+Impressions and Fabrication:

 Temporary Crown: